 - Domestic Violence Victim Status

 The government agency that oversees discrimination is the Equal Employment Opportunity Commission (EEOC).
-However, just because there is a government agency doesn’t mean that the victims of workplace harassment and discrimination should not contact an attorney because the victim still needs to prove their case.
+However, just because there is a government agency doesn’t mean that the victims of workplace harassment and discrimination forgo contacting an attorney who can help them prove their case.

 Share this Image On Your Site

 How Can I Prove Harassment In The Workplace?